riboseinc/rfc-openpgp-sca/sections/07-conversion.md

 # Conversion Primitives

-The encoding method of x and y coordinates of [@RFC6637] is used and is compatible with the definition given in [@SEC1].
+The encoding method of [@RFC6637] Section 6 **MUST** be used, and is compatible with the definition given in [@SEC1].

-Therefore the exact size of the MPI payload for the "SM2 Recommended Curve" is TODO xxx-bits.
+For clarity, according to the EC curve MPI encoding method of [@RFC6637], the exact size of the MPI payload for the "SM2 Recommended" 256-bit curve, is 515 bits.